Li Auto, Inc.

 Revenues

-Our total revenues increased from RMB9.5 billion in 2020 to RMB27.0 billion (US$4.2 billion) in 2021, primarily due to an increase in revenues from vehicle sales.
+billion in 2020 to RMB27.0 billion (US$4.2 billion) in 2021, primarily due to an increase in revenues from vehicle

-Revenues from vehicle sales increased from RMB9.3 billion in 2020 to were RMB26.1 billion (US$4.1 billion) in 2021, compared with RMB9.3 billion in 2020, primarily attributable to the increased deliveries of 90,491 vehicles in 2021, compared with 32,624 vehicles in 2020.
+with RMB9.3 billion in 2020, primarily attributable to the increased deliveries of 90,491 vehicles in 2021, compared

-Revenues from other sales and services increased from RMB173.9 million in 2020 to were RMB881.3 million (US$138.3 million) in 2021, compared with RMB173.9 million in 2020, primarily attributable to a RMB678.2 million increase in the increased sales of charging stalls, accessories and services in line with higher accumulated vehicle sales, and the sales of automotive regulatory credits.
+sales of charging stalls, accessories and services in line with higher accumulated vehicle sales, and the sales of automotive

 17